cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 }
 ```

-When this option is set on a `Msg`, a registered function will transform the `Msg` into an array of one or more strings, which MUST follow the Regex defined in point #3.
-This means they MAY use the key/value format (described in point #3) with the expert field prefix (described in point #5) and arbitrary indentation (point #6).
+When this option is set on a `Msg`, a registered function will transform the `Msg` into an array of one or more strings, which MAY use the key/value format (described in point #3) with the expert field prefix (described in point #5) and arbitrary indentation (point #6).
 These strings MAY be rendered from a `Msg` field using a default value renderer, or they may be generated from several fields using custom logic.

 The `<unique algorithm identifier>` is a string convention chosen by the application developer and is used to identify the custom `Msg` renderer.
 For example, the SPEC documentation of this custom algorithm can reference this identifier.
 This identifier CAN have a versioned suffix (e.g. `_v1`) to adapt for future changes (which would be consensus-breaking).
 We also recommend adding Protobuf comments to describe in human language the custom logic used.